murrayo/MUT/README.md

 0. Edit `pretty_pButtons_input.yml` and  `pretty_pButtons_chart.yml`.
 Maybe run yape first to see what it is you want to look at at or deep dive in to.
+You will need the disk /dev names for Database, Primary and Alternate Journal, WIJ, and Caché/IRIS disk.
+The can all be the same.

 1. Create sqlite file using yape;
 `yape --filedb myfile.sqlite3 pButtonsHTMLfilename.html`